naclsn/sel/README.md

 Scripts are statically typed, so there are only a few runtime situation that will panic and abort:

-- `let` without a fallback will panic if it's pattern doesn't match
+- `let` without a fallback will panic if its pattern doesn't match
 - out of range list access (eg. `head` (ie. `unwrap`), `last`...) will panic

 ## Ack & Unrelated